 The objects of the Constituent Body shall be:

-3.1 To administer the Game in the County of Kent (as recognised prior to the reorganisation of Local Government in 1971) ("the County*) on behalf of the Union.
+3.1 To administer the Game in the County of Kent (as recognised prior to the creation of the London County Council in 1889) ("the County*) on behalf of the Union.

 3.2 To promote, encourage and extend the Game throughout the County including (but not limited to) the coaching thereof, its development in Schools and at all youth levels and the recruitment, administration and training of referees.

-3.3 To ensure that the Game is played in accordance with the Laws of the Game and is administered in accordance with the IRB Regulations and the Rules of the Union.
+3.3 To ensure that the Game is played in accordance with the Laws of the Game and is administered in accordance with the World Rugby Regulations and the Rules of the Union.

+3.4 To assist clubs in the playing of the Game and in the provision of playing facilities including (among other things) playing fields and sports accommodation.

-3. To arrange and undertake representative and other matches as the Committee may decide.
+3.5 To arrange and undertake representative and other matches as the Committee may decide.